 The point is: it’s hard to find good allergy-friendly pizza crust recipes.
 It’s harder to find good allergy-friendly pizza crust recipes that aren’t complicated to make.
 Simple, quick, and not too many ingredients.

-If you like pizza, have food allergies, have a cake pan, have a blender, and enjoy quinoa, you will love this recipe.
+If you like pizza, have food allergies, have a cake pan (or a pizza pan), have a blender, and enjoy quinoa, you will love this recipe.
 Even though I love cooking with a pizza stone, not everyone has one.
-But everyone has a cake pan.
-(And also you have to use a cake pan because this makes a batter instead of a dough.)
+But everyone has a cake pan or a pizza pan.

 ¾ cup of quinoa, soaked in water for 6+ hours (to soften and remove ‘soapy’ flavor)

 ½ tsp. salt